aparkening/tea_tastes/README.md

 ## Usage

 Use your browser to add users, notes, teas, and shops.
-Or add seed data via command line to interact with sample entries.
+Or interact with sample data by seeding the database in the command line.
 ```
     $ rake db:seed
 ```